dojo/docs/dojox/charting.rst

       radius: 0
   },

-Shadows on Lines, Areas, Bars, Columns and Pie plots
+Style on Lines, Areas, Bars, Columns and Pie plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+These plots support a common set of style properties that when provided override the style taken from the chart theme.
+This includes for example **fill** property to specify with fill is used by the plot.
-These plots support a **shadow** property that allows you to add a shadow effect, and can
+This includes as well a **shadow** property that allows you to add a shadow effect, and can
 be a :ref:`dojox.gfx <dojox/gfx>` stroke object with two extra parameters: dx and dy, which represent the offset to the
 right, and the offset down, respectively.
 Negative values can be specified for the dx and dy parameters to produce
 a shadow that is to the left or above the chart line.